 Roleplaying games are made for children as well as adults, so RPG companies have had to be careful with sexual content.
 There have only been a few references to sex in mainstream Dungeons and Dragons products, but there have always been a few.
 The first edition Dungeon Master's Guide had a random harlot table (which used just about every term for “whore” that the nineteenth century could provide).
 Every now and then, mating habits and gestation were discussed for different creatures.
 Alluring artwork can be seen throughout later editions, and birth control methods are listed in the 3rd edition Forgotten Realms Campaign Setting.

 Players have tried to fill the void with house rules and internet resources over the years.
 Gamers developed rules for things like pregnancy, sexual prowess, and genital size on message boards and in e-books, entirely on their own.
 Some people laughed at the rules and their presentation, or at the idea of sex in roleplaying in the first place, but the desire for reliable details remained.
-Then, at the end of 2003, a third party publisher printed The Book of Erotic Fantasy, a manual dedicated to sex-based rules for d20 / D&D. It quickly lost the d20 license and drew a lot of criticism (both deserved and undeserved), but what it represented was more important than the finished product.
+Then, at the end of 2003, not just one but two books were released in print about sex in tabletop games.
+Naughty and Dice, a systemless and generic fantasy-oriented manual, came out in a limited release in October.
+A third party publisher printed The Book of Erotic Fantasy, a manual dedicated to sex-based rules specifically for d20/D&D, in November.
+It quickly lost the d20 license and drew a lot of criticism (both deserved and undeserved), but what it represented was more important than the finished product.

 Communicate & Listen